SahilGothoskar/Sales/Normalization/readme.md

 ### Walmart Table:
 Walmart table contains different stores across different regions along with their market health index, size rank and sale for gain
 - Primary key for this table is Walmart_Id
+#### 1st Normal Form
+- This table has one primary key which is walmart_id
+- No multi-value attributes in any columns of the table.
+- Two columns of this table do not store similar information.
+#### 2nd Normal Form
+- All requirements for 1st NF must be met.
+- Since there is no redundant data in this table, there is no need to create a separate table.
+- The tables are related to each other by use of foreign key-services_id.
+#### 3rd Normal Form
+- All requirements for 2nd NF must be met.
+- There are no fields in this table which do not depend on primary key of the table.
+- There are no fields dependent on the primary key or any another field.

 ![](./walmart.jpeg)